 - Failure to account for dangerous drug interactions.
 Doctors must ensure that the medications they prescribe won’t interfere with any other medications a patient may already be taking.

 - Mislabeling medications.
 Pharmacies must ensure accuracy in their inventories.
 Mislabeling a medication has the potential to negatively impact multiple patients.

 Liability in prescription drug error cases falls on the party responsible for the error.
 If a doctor prescribes the wrong medication, there’s no way for the pharmacist to know that the medication is unsuitable for the patient.
 Liability would thus fall on the doctor.
 If a doctor prescribes the correct medication and dosage but the pharmacy makes an error in filling the prescription, liability falls on the pharmacy.

 A prescription drug error can cause severe medical complications for patients, exacerbate existing conditions, create new problems, and lead to more intensive and time-consuming recovery times.
 Patients injured by prescription drug errors can sue for various types of damages, including the additional medical expenses incurred by the error, lost wages from time missed from work, and pain and suffering caused by the error.
 Finding the right attorney is a tremendous asset to patients in these situations.

-The Bode & Collins team is committed to helping our clients maximize their recovery after experiencing injury or loss due to medical malpractice.
+The Law Office of Chris Bode is committed to helping our clients maximize their recovery after experiencing injury or loss due to medical malpractice.
 We proudly represent clients all over Arizona.
 If your situation involves a product liability claim against a defective drug manufacturer or a malpractice claim against a prescribing doctor or negligent pharmacist, we can help.

 Contact our team to schedule a consultation about your case, and we can let you know what type of compensation you may expect from a lawsuit.